-- Flash Flood Watch: Flash flooding is possible.
-Be prepared to move to higher ground; listen to NOAA Weather Radio, commercial radio, or television for information.
+- Flash Flood Watch: Flash flooding is possible and you should be prepared to move to higher ground.

 - Flood Warning: Flooding is occurring or will occur soon; if advised to evacuate, do so immediately.

-- Flash Flood Warning: A flash flood is occurring; seek higher ground on foot immediately.
+- Flash Flood Warning: A flash flood is occurring; seek higher ground immediately.

-- Visit Ready.gov to find more tips on what to do before, during and after a flood.
+For up to date info, you can tune in to NOAA Weather Radio, local radio, or television.
+Visit Ready.gov to find more tips on what to do before, during, and after a flood.

 If Your Vehicle Is Damaged During a Storm